 Trastuzumab also improves survival for people with HER2-positive metastatic breast cancer (see the Trastuzumab for treatment of metastatic breast cancer summary research table).

 Learn more about trastuzumab (Herceptin), including possible health risks.

 Learn about the strengths and weaknesses of different types of studies.

-Study selection criteria: Phase III clinical trials with 100 or more participants and meta-analyses.
+Study selection criteria: Phase III clinical trials with at least 100 participants and meta-analyses.